Shampire27/Election_Analysis/README.md

 - **Voter Turnout for Each County**

       ![county_votes](Resources/county_votes.png)

 - **The Couty with the Largest Turnout**

       ![winner_details](Resources/winner_details.png)

-Summary of results details coud be found in [election_results.txt](Election_Analysis/election_results.txt)
+Summary of results details coud be found in [election_results.txt](/Election_Analysis/election_results.txt)

 ## Election Audit Summary

 The calculated results of vote was **printed()** throught Python to the **terminal** during analyzing for visulization purpose.

-The main culculations are count the numbers, culculate the percentage and compare to get the maximium number.
+The main culculations are **count the numbers**, **culculate the percentage** and **compare to get the maximium number**.

 This is a clear script for the voting activity.
-We could easily to edit it by changing variabilities name and index of the resources to apply this format of this script on other election activities.
+We could easily to edit it by **changing variabilities name and index of the resources** to apply this format of this script on other election activities.